 Staff working with children and young people will be required to familiarise themselves with the following definitions: Physical Abuse, Emotional Abuse, Sexual Abuse and Neglect.
-(See appendix 1) Haxby and Wigginton Youth and Community Association will ensure that all staff members paid or unpaid undertake training to gain a basic awareness of the signs and symptoms of child abuse.
-It is recognised that concerns about a child's or young person's safety can come to light in the following ways:
+(See appendix 1) HWYCA will ensure that all staff members paid or unpaid undertake training to gain a basic awareness of child safety and the signs and symptoms of child abuse through a Safeguarding training course.
+It is recognised that concerns about a child or young person's safety can come to light in the following ways:

-- A child or young person alleges that abuse has taken place or that they feel unsafe; - A third party or anonymous allegation is received; - A child or young person's appearance, behaviour, play, drawing or statement cause suspicion of abuse and/or neglect; - A child or young person reports an incident of alleged abuse which occurred some time ago; - A report is made regarding the serious misconduct of a worker towards a child or young person.
+- A child or young person alleges that abuse has taken place or that they feel unsafe; - A third party or anonymous allegation is received; - A child or young person's appearance, behaviour, play, drawing or statement cause suspicion of abuse and/or neglect; - A child or young person reports an incident of alleged abuse which occurred some time ago; - A report is made regarding the serious misconduct of a worker towards a young person.

-Section 3 - A Named Person(s) for Child Protection
+Section 3 - A Named Person and Safeguarding Lead for Child Protection

-Haxby and Wigginton Youth and Community Association has an appointed individual who is responsible for dealing with any child protection concerns.
+Haxby & Wigginton Youth & Community Association has appointed individuals who are responsible for dealing with any child protection concerns.
 In their absence, a deputy will always be available for workers to consult with.
-The named persons for Child Protection within the Association are: Mairi Taylor-Gibson
+The Named Person for Child Protection within the Association is Mairi Taylor-Gibson and the Safeguarding Lead is Alysha Smith-Bednall.

-The role and responsibilities of the named person(s) are:
+The role and responsibilities of the named person and Safeguarding Lead are:

-- To ensure that all staff are aware of what they should do and whom they should go to if they are concerned that a child/young person may be subject to abuse/neglect. - To ensure that any concerns about a child/young person are acted on, clearly recorded, referred on where necessary and followed up to ensure the issues are addressed. - The named person(s) will record any reported incidents or breach of Child Protection policies and procedures.
+- To ensure that all staff are aware of what they should do and whom they should go to if they are concerned that a child/young person may be subject to abuse/neglect. - To ensure that any concerns about a child/young person are acted on, clearly recorded, referred where necessary and followed up to ensure the issues are addressed. - To record any reported incidents or breach of Child Protection policies and procedures.
 This will be kept in a secure place and its contents will be confidential.